 And because today’s stress sources tend to be pervasive and ongoing, this physical response never shuts off, taxing the body even more; if it becomes chronic, stress can eventually contribute to physical disorders such as high blood pressure.

 One place to start when trying to reduce your stress levels is your to-do list, including work, family and social obligations: Are all the tasks on your list really necessary, or can someone else help you handle them?
 Have you scheduled enough time for self-care?

 Getting more exercise also helps, as do relaxation tools such as the consistent practice of meditation, tai chi or yoga.
 In addition, spending time with loved ones (including pets) can also help diffuse stress.

 Your body is about 60% water, so staying hydrated is important to fend off not only fatigue but also such problems as headaches, light-headedness, irritability and constantly feeling cold.
 (Dehydration can even cause sugar cravings.)
 That’s because not drinking enough water can affect how your organs operate while also impeding blood circulation.

 Most people need to drink between six and eight glasses of water a day to function at their peak; your needs will vary with the weather (the hotter it is, the more water you lose) and exercise levels.
 If plain water tastes blah, try adding lemon slices.

 You’re Not Sleeping Well

 Just can’t seem to get enough sleep?
-You’ve got company; according to a University of Pennsylvania study, 25% of Americans develop insomnia each year (although most of them eventually find relief).
 No sleep at night means no energy during the day.